wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanageddocument-geturl-method.md

  [in] Tamaño, en caracteres, del búfer de `szURL`.

  `pcchUrl`
- [out] Un puntero a una variable que recibe el tamaño de la dirección URL, incluida la terminación null.
+ [out] A pointer to a variable that receives the size of the URL, including the null termination.

  `szUrl`
- [out] El búfer que contiene la dirección URL.
+ [out] The buffer containing the URL.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, un código de error.
+ S_OK if the method succeeds; otherwise, an error code.

 ## <a name="see-also"></a>Vea también